brimigs/cash-app-guide/README.md

 Reminder: You must have [fake wallet](https://github.com/solana-mobile/mobile-wallet-adapter/tree/main/android/fakewallet) running on the same android emulator to be able to test out transactions, as explained in the [solana mobile development set up docs](https://docs.solanamobile.com/getting-started/development-setup).

-## Writing a Solana Program for Basic Cash App Functionalities
+## Writing a Solana Program for Cash App Functionalities

 We'll break up the solana program code into a few sections.
 To start off, lets just enable account creation, deposits, withdrawals, and direct transfers of funds to create a very basic version of cash app.

 Ensure you have the [anchor CLI](https://www.anchor-lang.com/docs/cli) installed, then create an anchor directory within `cash-app-clone`.
 Navigate into the directory and run `anchor init` to initalize a project workspace for the anchor solana program.
 Now create a `lib.rs` file and we'll get started with the program code.

-### Define your Anchor program
+### Define Your Anchor Program

 ```rust
 use anchor_lang::prelude::*;